Mr4k/blog/content/texture-optimization.md

 One last important detail is that the algorithm works on filling multiple empty pixels in parallel to take full advantage of multi core cpus.

 **Missteps and Micro optimizations**
 Now it was time to optimize.
-The first thing I did was to run the program on a few sample inputs with the xcode instruments profiler (partly because I had never used it).
-I used a cool [library](https://www.reddit.com/r/rust/comments/b20eca/introducing_cargoinstruments_zerohassle_profiling/) which makes it easier to use instruments with rust .
+The first thing I did was to run the program on a few sample inputs with the xcode instruments profiler (partly because it was new to me).
+I found a cool [library](https://www.reddit.com/r/rust/comments/b20eca/introducing_cargoinstruments_zerohassle_profiling/) which made it easier to use instruments with rust.
 Using instruments I was able to see how much each instruction contributed to the overall runtime of the program.

 Being able to see time per instruction was perfect for me because I was looking for micro optimizations.
 I'm using the term micro optimization here to mean a very small change which has a relatively large impact compared to its size.
 Even though they are not always a good idea, micro optimizations seemed like the best place to start because they would be less of an investment on my end.
 I also didn't know if the project maintainers would be excited about large code changes.